Skip to content

 Name Type Description Default

-list (or tuple) or coordinates in the order of [W,S,E,N]
+Coordinates in the order of [W,S,E,N].

 required